words of wonder

 X min read

-If you asked 100 dentists what a new patient is worth, most would rattle off a number based on that first cleaning and maybe a few x-rays.
-At best, they might think in terms of first-year revenue.
-But what if I told you the real value of that patient — could be $10,000, $20,000, or even more?
+If you asked 100 dentists what a new patient is worth, most would give you a number based on that first cleaning and a few x-rays.
+Maybe they’ll stretch it to first-year revenue.

 Patient Type Annual Revenue Upsell Potential Direct LTV (No Referrals)